gjr80/weewx-aurora/pvoutput/readme.txt

     $ sudo service weewx start

 The weeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
 Setting debug = 1 or debug = 2 in weewx.conf will provide additional information in the log.
 Using debug = 2 will generate significant amounts of log output and should only be used for verification of operation or testing.

 Manual installation

-1. Download the latest PVOutput Uploader extension from the PVOutput Uploader extension releases page https://github.com/gjr80/weewx-aurora/releases into a directory accessible from the weeWX machine.
+1. Download the latest PVOutput uploader extension from the PVOutput Uploader extension releases page https://github.com/gjr80/weewx-aurora/releases into a directory accessible from the weeWX machine.

-    $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.3.0/pvoutput-0.3.0.tar.gz
+    $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.5.0-v0.3.0/pvoutput-0.3.0.tar.gz

     where $DOWNLOAD_ROOT is the path to the directory where the PVOutput Uploader extension is to be downloaded.